top of page

 This hands-on experimentation quickly provided some valuable insights.
 Students fed a limited data summary (on White Cell Count and Lean Body Mass in athletes) to various AI platforms, requesting a two-page report.
 The subsequent analysis of these AI-generated documents offered practical lessons in Accuracy, Bias, Completeness, Relevance, and Ethics (ABCRE), alongside the phenomenon of hallucination.

-One of the direct discoveries was the AI's tendency to hallucinate information.
-Despite the original summary containing no details on athlete ages, heights, or weights, reports from platforms like Gemini and ChatGPT confidently incorporated these into their narratives.
-As one student observed, "Gave info about ages of people in the survey that was not in summary data.
-Talks about height and weight when they did not have that info."
-This showed that AI, when faced with gaps, often invents details to create a seemingly coherent story, regardless of factual basis.
-This also pushed some reports "beyond Grade 8" complexity, despite specific instructions.
+One of the direct discoveries was the AI's tendency to hallucinate written information.
+Despite the original summary containing no details on athlete ages, heights, or weights, reports from platforms like MagicSchool confidently incorporated these into their narratives.
+As one student observed, "Gave info about ages of people in the survey that was not in summary data" I observed this myself in my test example where it had given me information about "heights and weights" which I had not given it.
+This showed that AI, when faced with gaps, often invents details to create a seemingly coherent story, regardless of the information not being present on the data summary document.
+Some outputs also pushed reports "beyond Grade 8" complexity, despite specific instructions.
+This prompted students to question the accuracy and relevance of the report if it had included information not given.

-Interestingly, where direct numerical transcription was possible, like basic counts or means, the AI generally got it right.
+Interestingly, where direct numerical transcription was possible, like basic counts or means, or ranges the AI generally got it right.
 However, more complex mathematical analysis proved challenging.
-A key learning moment came when students analyzed the AI's attempt at presenting a line of best fit.
-33% of students noted that the equation for the line of best fit was omitted from the AI report, despite being present in their original summary statistics.
+A key learning moment came when students reviewed the AI's attempt at interpreting a line of best fit.
+33% of students noted that the equation for the line of best fit was omitted from the AI generated report, despite being present in their original summary statistics.
 This highlighted that even seemingly objective mathematical outputs from AI need careful checking.

 The Nuance of Data and the Power of Context

 The lesson became more involved as we explored the AI's approach to completeness and relevance.
 While AI reports did attempt to draw a connection between White Cell Count and Lean Body Mass, these connections were often superficial.
-Students critically pointed out that while an equation like 'y=0.793x+56.3' was present, a discussion on causation versus correlation was consistently missing.
-This highlighted that AI might present surface-level mathematical relationships without the necessary contextual depth for meaningful understanding.
+Students critically pointed out that while 2/3 of the time the equation of the line of best fit 'y=0.793x+56.3' was present, a discussion on causation versus correlation was consistently missing.
+This highlighted that the AI generated report may be incomplete.
+Students also noted, that because it only had a data summary, it could only present surface-level mathematical relationships without the necessary contextual depth for meaningful understanding.
 Students readily identified the need for additional contextual data, such as "sport type and their body fat percentage," to provide a more thorough analysis.

 The discussion around bias and ethics also offered valuable insights.
 Students noticed that the AI reports often emphasized reasons for correlation using information not provided in the original summary – for example, making assumptions about athletes' "peak physical condition" or training frequency.
 This revealed how AI can implicitly introduce bias by filling narrative gaps with external, unverified assumptions, impacting the ethical presentation of data.